Adel2411/TCP-Socket-Programming/README.md

 The goal is to demonstrate the basic steps and concepts of establishing a TCP connection between a server and a client, handling communication, and closing the connection, using simple, minimal code examples across various programming languages.

+## Objective

+The main aim of this repository is to provide clear and simple implementations of **TCP client-server communication** in different programming languages, so that you can:

+- Understand how TCP sockets work.
+- Learn how to establish connections, send/receive messages, and terminate the connection.
+- Gain insights into how different languages handle socket programming.

 ## How Sockets Work

 A **socket** is an endpoint for sending or receiving data across a computer network.
 It provides a way for programs to communicate with each other over a network.
 Here's a brief overview of how sockets work in the context of **TCP client-server communication**: